vallabhpatil777/Document_RAG_App/README.md

 5. Different models can be selected to compare the responses.
 6. Session based approach used to avoid the overwriting of different document embeddings.

+## Usecases:
+PDF analyzer, resume summarization/analyzer, Document Q&A and many such summarization/ Q&A applications.

 ## Skills:
 Python (Programming Language) · LangChain · Large Language Models (LLM) · Streamlit · Retrieval-Augmented Generation (RAG) · Vector database